playpauseandstop/webpack-split-by-path-css-error/README.md

 Usage
 =====

-To install requirements and attempt build a bundle run:
+To install requirements and attempt building a bundle, run:

     $ make